 I never thought that I would have an option.
 Should I stay?
 Should I go?

-“Before making your decision, you may wish to see your life in review.”
+“Before making your decision, you may wish to see the life review.”

 The life review deeply enlightened and awakened me.
 I realized that my whole life was interwoven by one core value – Freedom.
-I strived to push beyond my physical boundaries or body limitations and to pursue greater freedom.
-Finally last year I realized my biggest dream of flying.
+I had traveled to over 30 countries at the age of 30.
+I was eager to learn driving, including car, motorbike and vessel.
+I was a scuba diving instructor.
+I liked skiing and climbing.
+I strived to breakthrough the physical boundaries or body limitations and to pursue a greater freedom.
+When those activities could no longer satisfy my increasing desire for freedom, finally last year I realized my biggest dream of flying.
+I got my glider license.
+I flew high in the sky like a bird, through white clouds across the blue clear sky.
+I became totally free.
 I had accomplished all my dreams before turning 30.
-It was on my 30th birthday that I didn’t make a wish for the first time, and it was then that
+It explained why I didn’t make any wish on my 30th birthday last month.
+I was contented about my life.

 I stood still there, struggling with the last question of my life.

-“Let’s go” was the first idea that flashed through my mind.
+“Let’s go” was the first idea that first flashed through my mind.
 All my dreams were accomplished.
-If I would die at the best time of my life, all that I left behind were bright and beautiful memories – wasn’t this perfect?
+I had no regret.
+If I would die at the best time of my life, all that I left behind were bright and beautiful memories, wasn’t it perfect?
+After all, the meaning of life wasn’t on the duration, but the quality.
+I had always believed in that…

-Just when I was ready to leave, all of a sudden I felt emptiness and pain.
+Just when I was ready to leave, all of a sudden I felt empty and pain.
+A small crack appeared in the middle of my heart and blood slowly flowed out.
+The feeling of emptiness grew in me, and in seconds, half of my heart was already drained.
 An overwhelming sense of emptiness and remorse saturated me.

 I realized that I no longer had any dream.
 There was nothing in my life that held me back.
-I didn’t need anybody, and nobody needed me.
+I didn’t need anybody, and nobody needed on me.
 I realized how lonely and empty my life was.
 I was never alive.
-I never embraced true freedom.
+I never embraced the true freedom.
 In the past 30 years, I was only chasing after time.
-I created one dream after another to escape from my inner emptiness.
-All that I ran after was recognition.
+I created one and another dreams to escape from my inner emptiness.
+All that I ran after was recognition, to prove that I could do anything, to prove my existence.
 In my entire life I was living under other people’s values and expectations.

-“Is it the final judgement?
-Are we evaluating the good and bad, the moral and evil of life?”
+“Is it the final judgment?
+Are we evaluating the good and bad, moral and evil of life?”
 I asked.
-I didn’t know where that place was, nor did I know which decision I should make.
-Should I leave when my dreams were accomplished, or should I stay and truly learn to be alive?
+I didn’t know where was that place, nor did I know which decision I should make.
+Should I leave when my dreams were accomplished, or should I stay as I hadn’t been alive?
 I honestly didn’t know how to answer this very final question…

-“There is no such thing as final judgement, or evaluation for right or wrong, good or evil.
-All these things are purely human convention, existing in the world of polarized ideologies.
+“There is no such thing as final judgment, or evaluation for right or wrong, good and evil.
+All these things are purely human imagination, existing in the world of polarized ideologies.
 We are now in a united world, everything exists in its pure and basic form.”

-“If you choose to go, you may exhale your last breath, and walk towards the source of light.
-If you choose to stay, then close your lips and keep breathing.
-Just walk back from the light.”
+“If you choose to go, you may exhale your last breathe, and walk towards the source of light.
+If you choose to stay, then close your lips and keep the breath.
+Just walk back against the light.”

-I still kept my last breath.
+I looked down to my lifeless body trapped in the trashed glider.
+I still kept my last breathe.
+But I didn’t know if I should keep it.
 Some time passed and I was standing still, unable to make up my mind.

 “It seems that you are not ready to answer your final question.
 Your wisdom and vision are not fully unlocked yet.
 Your heart is still enchained.
 This is your own question, so only you can answer.
 In that case, come back when you are ready to make the decision.”